Jeet-Majumdar/live/_posts/2021-06-27-chi-squared_test.md

 categories: [Fin]
 ---

-Chi-Squared test will tell us that whether some observation is a random coincident or in fact a statistical significant result that can be applied or extrapolated on to the whole population.
+Chi-Squared test will tell us that whether some observation is a random coincident or in fact a statistically significant result that can be applied or extrapolated on to the whole population.

 To run a Chi-Squared test you can't use relative values (e.g. percentages), you have to use absolute values.